 The demand for a good is also affected by the prices of other goods, especially those which are related to it as substitutes or complements.
 When we draw the demand schedule or the demand curve for a good we take the prices of the related goods as remaining constant.
 Therefore, when the prices of the related goods, substitutes or complements, change, the whole demand curve would change its position; it will shift upward or downward as the case may be.
 When the price of a substitute for a good falls, the demand for that good will decline and when the price of the substitute rises, the demand for that good will increase.
 For example, when price of tea and incomes of the people remain the same but the price of coffee falls, the consumers would demand less of tea than before.
 Tea and coffee are very close substitutes.
 Therefore, when coffee becomes cheaper, the consumers substitute coffee for tea and as a result the demand for tea declines.
-The goods which are complementary with each other, the fall in the price of any of them would favorably affect the demand for sugar would also be favorably affected.
+The goods which are complementary with each other, the fall in the price of any of them would favorably affect the demand for the other.
+For instance, if price of milk falls, the demand for sugar would also be favorably affected.
 When people would take more milk, the demand for sugar will also increase.